AgathaZareth/Capstone_Project/README.md

 </p>

-### 7 C - b.
-Heatmaps
+## Heatmaps

 The regplots show the relationship between the features and target variable.
-The heatmap will show the  correlations between all of the numeric values (in this case, all the features) in our data.
+The heatmap (documentation [HERE](https://seaborn.pydata.org/generated/seaborn.heatmap.html)) will show the correlations between all of the numeric values (in this case, all the features) in our data.
 The x and y axis labels indicate the pair of values that are being compared, and the color and the number are both representing the correlation.
 Color is used here to make it easier to find the largest/smallest numbers.
 The bottom row is particularly important because it shows all the features correlation with the target variable but I am also looking for strong correlation between the independent variables.
-Documentation [HERE](https://seaborn.pydata.org/generated/seaborn.heatmap.html). `heatmap` function used below.

-#### 7 C b - i.
-Set up for heatmap plots
-Converting `train_scaled` and `test_scaled` to a pandas df reset the indices.
-I now need to convert `y_train` and `y_test` to a pandas df and reset the indices so I can concat `train_scaled` and `y_train` to create a visualization df.

-##### 7 C b i - 1.
-Heatmap - cumulative features
+### Heatmap of Cumulative Features

 <p align="center" width="100%">
 <img src="/images/ss_examples/heatmap_cumulative.png" alt="heatmap of the 12 cumulative independent variables and the target variable">

 </p>

-##### 7 C b i - 2.
-Heatmap - averaged features
+### Heatmap of Averaged Features

 <p align="center" width="100%">
 <img src="/images/ss_examples/heatmap_averaged.png" alt="heatmap of the 12 averaged independent variables and the target variable">